 The process of hypnosis, from A to Z, is exactly what you put yourself through at bedtime.
 You climb into bed, take deep breaths and feel the stresses of the day leave your body with each exhale, you'll notice the TV in the other room or various sounds in the background have become no more than a low humming sound, and the only thing you're really focusing on is how warm your blanket feels around you or how soft your pillow feels beneath your head, and without even realizing it, you become sleepy and drift off to sleep.
 This entire process of relaxing so that you can go to sleep was named hypnosis, named after the Greek god Hypnos, the god of sleep.
 P.S.
-You can also get this relaxed and sleepy (hypnotic) feeling by taking a warm bath.
+You can also get this relaxed and sleepy or so-called hypnotic feeling by taking a warm bath.

 Then how do people stop smoking, lose weight, eliminate stress and even dance around on stage through hypnosis?
 They don't.
 Hypnosis has nothing to do with those because hypnosis is simply the ability to let go and drift off to sleep.
 What you are thinking of is the power of persuasion, sometimes in the form of a suggestion.

 You are being "persuaded" into doing things and buying things all the time and all without being put into a so-called trance.
 Commercials, billboards and logos at sporting events are all designed to influence you, but only if you were leaning in that direction in the first place.
 For instance, if you don't need or want a car, then all the car commercials in the world can't get you to buy a car.
-But if you're already thinking about buying a car for your teenage kid, and you're watching a car commercial showing safety features which prevented a teen from getting in an accident, then you may be persuaded into buying that particular car.
-And that, in essence, is the power of persuasion, often in the form of a suggestion, which is explained next.
+But if you're already thinking about buying a car for your teenage kid and you're watching a car commercial showing safety features which prevented a teen from getting in an accident, then you may be persuaded into buying that particular car.
+And that, in essence, is the power of persuasion, sometimes in the form of a suggestion, which is explained next.